hojasonn/SolvingSHOLab/README.md

 Out of a desire to incoporate more computational material in my labs, and inspired by the [Partnership for Integration of Computation into Undergraduate Physics](https://www.compadre.org/PICUP/resources/), this is a first attempt at a computational activity, building off of student's first exposure to the simple pendulum in lab.
 Students solve the ordinary differential equation for the simple harmonic oscillator using Euler's method two ways: one with Excel, to acquaint themselves with the method using a familiar software, then again with Python, which provides a better environment to play with the discritization of the numerical solution.

-This repository is set up to run the lab itself; the full lab with intructor solutions is a private repository available by request.
+This repository is set up to run the lab itself; the full lab with intructor solutions is available by request.